Traffic Light and Stop Sign Control

 How it Works

-When Traffic Light and Stop Sign Control is enabled and you are using Autosteer, Traffic-Aware Cruise Control, or Full Self-Driving (Supervised), the touchscreen displays a popup message to inform you that an upcoming traffic light, stop sign, or road marking has been detected.
+When Traffic Light and Stop Sign Control is enabled and you are using Traffic-Aware Cruise Control, Full Self-Driving (Supervised) , the touchscreen displays a popup message to inform you that an upcoming traffic light, stop sign, or road marking has been detected.
 As it approaches the stop location, even at an intersection where the traffic light is green, Cybertruck slows down and displays a red line to indicate where Cybertruck will stop.
 To continue through the intersection—even if the traffic light is green —you must briefly press the accelerator pedal to give the vehicle permission to proceed.
 When you've confirmed that you want to proceed, the red stop line turns gray and Cybertruck continues through the intersection and resumes your set cruising speed.

 Traffic Light and Stop Sign Control is designed to operate as described only when the following conditions are met:

-- Autosteer, Full Self-Driving (Supervised), or Traffic-Aware Cruise Control is engaged.
+- Traffic-Aware Cruise Control

 - The cameras can detect an upcoming traffic light, stop sign or road marking (for example, cameras are unobstructed and have a clear line-of-sight to the traffic light, stop sign, or road marking).